 Cloaking is a practice that shows the user a different result than it does the search engine.
-For Google, it’s considered to be a high-risk practice that is in violation of its rules.
-Personally, I would put cloaking in the black hat category and many would agree, but the jury’s still out in certain parts of the SEO community where it actually falls.
+For Google, it’s considered to be a high-risk practice that violates its rules.
+I would put cloaking in the black hat category, and many would agree, but the jury’s still out in certain parts of the SEO community where it actually falls.

-As you can see from the Matt Cutt’s video, cloaking is not something that he or Googlebots approve of.
-Cloaking can be achieved by altering meta information, so that it doesn’t reflect the content and tampering with the IP address of a site.
+As you can see from Matt Cutt’s video, cloaking is not something that he or Google bots approve of.
+Cloaking can be achieved by altering meta information so that it doesn’t reflect the content and tampering with the IP address of a site.

-Doorway pages can also be considered a form of cloaking and are large sets of pages which are each optimised for a keyword or phrase in order to direct the user to one site.
-Again, they are designed to manipulate bots and trick users into visiting a site they didn’t intend to.
-These can also be multiple pages on the same site that have keywords such as locations, so that the site can take advantage of as many keywords as possible.
+Doorway pages can also be considered a form of cloaking and are large sets of pages that are each optimized for a keyword or phrase in order to direct the user to one site.
+Again, they are designed to manipulate bots and trick users into visiting a place they didn’t intend to.
+These can also be multiple pages on the same place that have keywords such as locations so that the site can take advantage of as many keywords as possible.

-The web is a font of old domains that have been abandoned and those that the owners don’t use much and these are often used as a way to create backlinks in order to improve rankings.
-Generally, these tend to be authoritative domains so that the link appears to be of a good quality.
+The web is a font of old domains that have been abandoned, and those that the owners don’t use much, and these are often used as a way to create backlinks in order to improve rankings.
+Generally, these tend to be authoritative domains so that the link appears to be of good quality.

 Content, content.
 It’s the kingpin of the internet and all SEO efforts.
-We mentioned text spinners before and whilst a small proportion of these can be effective, it’s still a very dodgy idea to use them.
-To illustrate, I’m going to take some of the text from this article and put it into a free, online text spinner to show you the results.
+We mentioned text spinners before, and while a small proportion of these can be effective, it’s still a very dodgy idea to use them.
+To illustrate, I’m going to take some of the text from this article and put it into a free online text spinner to show you the results.

-In my last post, we talked over white cap SEO and why its the most ideal approach to approach driving movement to a site and acquiring a great standing in the Serps.
-We touched quickly on dark cap and why its an unsafe practice which is prone to get a site falling down the ranks, however shouldn’t we think about ash cap SEO?
+In my last post, we talked about white cap SEO and why it’s the ideal approach to drive the movement to a site and acquire a great standing in the SERPs.
+We touched quickly on dark cap and why it’s an unsafe practice that is prone to get a place falling down the ranks; however, shouldn’t we think about ash cap SEO?

-As you can see, I’ve taken the first paragraph and put it into a spinner and it really doesn’t do the job, does it?
+As you can see, I’ve taken the first paragraph and put it into a spinner, and it really doesn’t do the job.
 In fact, it’s laughable.
 It’s also something that Google algorithms would recognize and push down the rankings due to grammatical errors.

-In the interests of science, I signed up for a paid text spinner, which gives you the option of rewording yourself:
+In the interests of science, I signed up for a paid text spinner, which gives you the option of rewarding yourself.

-For a package that costs $47pm, I’d rather rewrite it myself, if I were that way inclined, as it’s hardly difficult.
-However, you can proceed to the next step which allows you to let the software do the work for you and here are the results:
+For a package that costs $47pm, I’d rather rewrite it myself if I were that way inclined, as it’s hardly difficult.
+However, you can proceed to the next step, which allows you to let the software do the work for you. here are the results:

-In my last post, we discussed white hat Search Engine Optimization and why it’s the most effective method to move toward driving website traffic to a website and acquiring a great rank in the SERPs.
-We touched briefly on black hat and why it’s a hazardous practice which is likely to obtain a website dropping down the ranks, but just what concerning grey hat Search Engine Optimization?
+In my last post, we discussed white hat Search Engine Optimization and why it’s the most effective method to move toward driving website traffic and acquiring a great rank in the SERPs.
+We touched briefly on black hat and why it’s a hazardous practice that is likely to cause a website to drop down the classes, but just what concerning grey hat Search Engine Optimization?

 One word of advice: don’t.
-If you get found out, you will get a penalty, it’s as simple as that and all of the investment you have put into your site will be worth zero.
-However, you can list your site on relevant industry directories as this is approved of.
+If you get found out, you will get a penalty; it’s as simple as that, and all of the investment you have put into your site will be worth zero.
+However, you can list your site on relevant industry directories as this is approved.

 Social Media Automation and Buying Followers

-However, you can get other tools that auto-follow and unfollow 1000s of social media users without you lifting a finger for as little as a fiver for 5000.
-This is one of the few here that can be called strictly grey hat as it’s not made it to Google’s blacklist yet, possibly as social signals are only just becoming important to search engines.
+However, you can get other tools that auto-follow and unfollow 1000s of social media users without you lifting a finger for as little as a fiver for 5,000.
+This is one of the few here that can be called strictly grey hat as it’s not made it to Google’s blocklist yet, possibly as social signals are only just becoming important to search engines.

-Buying followers may seem like a great idea to make it look like you’re in with the in crowd, but all it actually means is no engagement and the risk of infecting any true followers with malware in some instances.
-There’s no positives to it and it’s easy to tell those that have, as they have a Twitter following filled with faceless profiles.
+Buying followers may seem like a great idea to make it look like you’re in with the crowd, but all it actually means is no engagement and the risk of infecting any true followers with malware in some instances.
+There are no positives to it, and it’s easy to tell those who have, as they have a Twitter following filled with faceless profiles.
 Organically obtaining a following isn’t necessarily an overnight affair, but it’s worth it in the end.

 What does all this mean?

 Some SEO companies use grey hat tactics, but the best ones don’t.
-The short-term advantage, much like black hat (and many of these tactics overlap into black hat) don’t make for a long-term business.
-Whilst grey hat might gain you some traffic initially, it won’t last, especially if you get caught out.
+The short-term advantage, much like a black hat (and many of these tactics overlap with a black hat), doesn’t make for a long-term business.
+While grey hat might gain you some traffic initially, it won’t last, especially if you get caught out.